404Wolf/stainless-technical-breifing-natug/document.typ

 == Program Background

 Creating nanoscale structures is an inherently tricky task; it very hard achieve the precision and rigidity to create useful structures.

-In the 1980s Nadrian Seeman first realized that DNA possessed various unique properties that made it an ideal candidate for synthesizing nanoscale structures
-@originalSeeman.
-The strategic placement of Watson-Crick DNA base pairings allow for the creation of extremely precise nanotubes since the base pairings could hold created shapes together.
-The design process is quite tricky.
-What Seeman created has come to be known as the field of _Structural DNA Nanotechnology_, the study of using DNA in general to create nanoscale structures, for various purposes, including non-biological applications.
+Structural DNA Nanotechnology involves the strategic placement of Watson-Crick DNA base pairings to create extremely precise nanostructures.

 #figure(
   image("./resources/nanotube.png", width: 50%), caption: [Example DNA Nanotube @shermanNanotubeDesign], ) <fig:example-nanotube-rendering>

-The basis for this work is William B. Sherman and Nadrian C. Seeman's paper, _Design of Minimally Strained Nucleic Acid Nanotubes_, which goes into depth about the process of designing specifically tubular DNA nanostructures.
-Their initial paper was mostly theoretical, but provided an example spreadsheet based for the design process.
+The basis for NATuG is William B. Sherman and Nadrian C. Seeman's paper, _Design of Minimally Strained Nucleic Acid Nanotubes_, which goes into depth about the process of designing specifically tubular DNA nanostructures
+@shermanNanotubeDesign.
+Their initial paper was theoretical, but provided an example spreadsheet tool for the design process.

 #figure(
   image("./resources/natug2.png", width: 90%), caption: [NATuG 2 Desktop Application],
 )

-Eventually, a second iteration of the _Nucleic Acid Nanotube Grapher_ program (NATuG) was produced, as a desktop application.
+Eventually, another iteration was produced, as a desktop application.
 It was much better at graphing the nanotubes, but the project failed to consistently handle joining different double heleces together, due to how the program was designed.
+Eventually, it became obsolite, as it used python

 This paper introduces _NATuG 3.0_, a new, final iteration. _NATuG 3.0_ is a
-cross platform desktop application that aims to make the nucleic-acid design process simpler and easier than any other program or iteration of NATuG.
-NATuG provides an intuitive interface, allowing one to customize and visualize the nanotube shape, weave together helices in a matter of clicks, and apply/export sequences, while also being highly configurable and allowing for convenient exporting and importing of standardized file formats.
+cross platform desktop application that aims to make the nucleic-acid design process simpler and easier than ever.
+NATuG provides an intuitive interface, allowing one to customize and visualize the nanotube shape, weave together helices in a matter of clicks, and apply/export sequences, while also being highly configurable and allowing for convenient exporting/importing of standardized file formats.

 == Nanotube Design Process